USD ($)

 FTP is vulnerable to various cyber attacks, such as spoofing, sniffing, and brute force, which can compromise sensitive data and systems.

-How to Reduce Security Risks of FTP
+How to Make FTP Secure?

 To mitigate the risks associated with FTP, users and organizations should consider several strategies: